Certification-Training/tor-sauce/README.md

 2lttkgvduopg2uahgkl5m5il3ncvcmqhsfjbzflz7dsaspph4r2nx3yd:descriptor:x25519:SAAPQSQZEEIYN7BN6A3H3TUMKHKIUQLM2OF4XLB3KVIMBHC72NIA
 ```

-Restart the Tor browser and attempt to connect to the Onion service.
+Restart Tor Browser and attempt to connect to the Onion service.
 This time
 you should be able to see the service responding back.

 ## OnionShare Secure File Sharing via Tor